gregorias/Blog/_posts/2014-11-22-early-high-level-programming-languages.markdown

 tags: blog programming history
 ---
-This post will summarise history of the early programming languages as written in Knuth's article ["The early development of programming languages"][knuthpaper].
+This post will summarise history of the early programming languages as written in Knuth's article "The early development of programming languages".
 Most of the work in this post was done by him.
 It was presented in Computer History class in 2014.

 It is interesting to study the history of computer science, to see how many ideas which are now internalised and taken for granted were then formed in great